 Have you heard the latest Google news?
 Starting January 10, 2017, Google is cracking down on intrusive interstitials on mobile devices.
 Before we can talk about how this can impact your website, what exactly is an intrusive interstitial?
 This is Google-speak for a pop-up window.
 The update enforces Google’s attempt to put user experience first and foremost in their new mobile-index.
 While there are exceptions to this new penalty, it will require re-imagining how we use pop-ups.
 Let’s start by looking at Google’s announcement.

-Back on August 23, 2016 Google announced that in the interest of creating a better mobile experience for searchers, they would begin not ranking as highly, websites using this tactic.
-The image below shows three classic examples of pop-ups:
+Back on August 23, 2016 Google announced that in the interest of creating a better mobile experience for searchers, they would begin not ranking websites using this tactic as highly.

-Do these examples of pop-ups look familiar?
-Each of these could easily lead to a Google penalty.
+The use of pop-up ads could easily lead to a Google penalty.
 This means your website would still show up in the search engine result pages (also known as the SERPs), but could also result in a lower position than you previously ranked.

 Here’s a breakdown of SERP traffic from Search Engine Watch: